ge4rsh0t/vegaspro14linux/README.md

 - Wine for Debian: https://wiki.winehq.org/Debian
 - winetricks: https://github.com/Winetricks/winetricks

-"cabextract" may not be installed by default by it can easily be installed by executing:
+"cabextract" may not be installed by default but it can easily be installed by executing:
 ```
 sudo apt-get install cabextract
 ```